jeradhoy/BlockchainProject/part2/README.md

 Let verifiers (miners) create blocks in each time instance (say every 20 seconds) according to a probability p, instead of by mining.

+- Only leader creates blocks??
 - Each verifier creates a block every 20 seconds, if there are transactions according to some probability

 Verifiers with a block interact through consensus to decide which one of them is allowed to add their block to the chain.

 - Verifier with lowest nodeid is leader and is the one to add the block to the chain
+- Do we need to implememnt bully - no, just make lowest leader

 The winner contacts other verifiers, who sign the block, if the containing transactions do not contain double spending transactions (spender has money to spend) and if the block creator does not exceed p in creating the block.